capsey/archeology-mod/README.md

 * Hardening (firing up) Clay Pots

 ## Mod features
-Some of the features that I added wasn't announced by Mojang and was made up by me.
+Some features that I added wasn't announced by Mojang and was made up by me.
 There is a full list of all implemented features:

 ### Copper Brush (AKA Archeology Brush)
 Copper Brush is a new tool, used for excavating special blocks for getting loot.
 It is made using a [Copper Ingot](https://minecraft.fandom.com/wiki/Copper_Ingot) and a [Feather](https://minecraft.fandom.com/wiki/Feather).